ffTsuzuku/NodeJS/README.md

 While doing so, it adds any function call it finds to the stack and executes each in order.

-### Queuing function execution
+### Queuing function execution (setTime())

 You are able to defer a function call until the call stack is clear.
+This is useful to avoid blocking the CPU on intensive task and let other functions be executed while performing a havy calculation.

 **`index.js`**